vanadium/website/content/index.md

   well as for smaller-scale enterprise and consumer applications, including those needing to cross NAT boundaries.
-+ a performant, self-describing encoding format, usable from many programming languages and platforms (including Go, Java/Android, and JavaScript, with more on the way).
++ a performant, self-describing encoding format, usable from many programming languages and platforms (including Go and Java/Android, with more on the way).
 + a global naming service that offers the convenience of urls but allows for federation and multi-level resolution.
 The 'programming model' consists of